We have come a long way since Walter Burley Griffin, nearly 100 years ago, envisaged a city with a north-south mass transit spine.

 Canberra Metro, the preferred consortium, was appointed to build, maintain and operate the first stage of light rail for Canberra.

 With more than 220 years of combined experience in systems engineering, light rail operations and maintenance, and providing 2.2 billion passenger journeys each year across 14 countries, Canberra can be confident that the consortium will deliver this transformational project.

-The Public Private Partnership with Canberra Metro will allow the ACT Government to draw upon the expertise and technical infrastructural knowledge of high class consortium, and support Canberra’s trade, investment and local business.
+The Public Private Partnership (PPP) with Canberra Metro allows the ACT Government to draw upon the expertise and technical infrastructural knowledge of high class consortium, and support Canberra’s trade, investment and local business.

 Light rail is a modern version of tram that can operate at low speeds on streets and at high speeds in dedicated corridors.
 Light rail operates at road level and is electric, receiving power through overhead wires or recharge when braking.

 Light rail has a relatively small turning radius, can operate up steep gradients and can integrate into the community.